 The benefits of 'forest land' include prevention of soil erosion, improved water quality - fighting salinity, providing habitat for native birds and wildlife, and reducing the use of fertiliser and chemicals.
-Forests are also an important source of CO_2 capture, acting as a 'carbon sink' - taking more carbon dioxide out of the atmosphere than they produce.
+Forests also act as a 'carbon sink' taking more carbon dioxide out of the atmosphere than they produce.